souravmohile/souravmohile/README.md

 # Hi there, I'm Sourav Mohile 👋

 Welcome to my GitHub profile!
-I'm a developer who is enthusiastic about learning and exploring new technologies.
-Here you can find some of the projects I've worked on in the field of Artificial Intelligence.
+I'm an AI researcher enthusiastic about learning and exploring new technologies.
+I recently graduated with an MSc in Computer Science from the University of Birmingham in 2024.
+Here you can find some of the projects I've worked on in the field of AI.

 ## 🛠️ Technologies & Tools I am Familiar With